Skip to content

 The Ayrshire coastline with a golf course foreground and Ailsa Craig in the distancePlate I

-Glasgow Airport sits in Paisley, just west of the city, within easy reach of a surprisingly dense cluster of golf — from budget parklands to world-class Ayrshire links.
-Turnberry, Royal Troon, and Prestwick are all under an hour's drive on the A77.
+Glasgow Airport sits in Paisley, just west of the city, within easy reach of a dense cluster of golf — from budget parklands to the Open rota links of Turnberry, Royal Troon and Prestwick, all under an hour's drive on the A77.
 Here's what's accessible.

 Within 15 minutes of the airport